Mercedes-Benz S-Class (C217): Discontinuation

 The S-Class Coupé and Cabriolet were discontinued after the 2021 model year without replacement.
 The market for the full-sized S-Class Coupé and Cabriolet had never really caught on, with customers likely better served by the SL-Class hardtop convertible or E-Class Coupé/Cabriolet, the latter two nameplates having more brand equity.
 Although Mercedes-Benz had released numerous model variants in the early 2010s to grow sales, by the end of the decade Mercedes-Benz aimed to simplify its lineup to leave room for new electric vehicles, as well as making things less complex for its dealers.

 Safety and technology

 It features the most advanced driver assistance and safety technology that was available in 2013, including Traffic Sign Assist with wrong-way driving warning function.

 Suspension

-The C217 coupé continues to offer the AIRMATIC semi-active air suspension as standard.
+The C217 coupé continued to offer the AIRMATIC semi-active air suspension as standard.
 The C217 introduced an update to the hydraulic fully active Magic Body Control suspension (which debuted on the W222 sedan model), which allows the vehicle to lean up to 2.5 degrees into a turn, similar to the way a motorcycle leans into a turn.
-The leaning is intended to counter the effect of centrifugal force on the occupants and is available only on rear-wheel drive models.
+The leaning is intended to counter the effect of centrifugal force on the occupants and was available only on rear-wheel drive models.